 There are the regular expenses you can easily predict—rent, for example—and then there are the surprises, like when the air conditioner dies in the middle of the summer.
 To protect your cash flow, you need to plan for both.

 When you budget for upcoming expenses like rent, utilities, payroll, inventory, and so on, your business is prepared for this regular outflow of cash and you know this money is already tied up.
 You know the minimum cash you need coming in to cover these expenses.
 A savings club is an annual savings tool that automatically collects funds every day and returns them to you in December to cover year-end expenses.
-There’s also Sweep and Save, which takes a percentage of daily sales and gives it back to you the first of the month to cover monthly expenses.

 Of course, you’ll need much more if you want to turn a profit and have the extra financial cushion to cover unexpected problems.
 Here are ways you can plan ahead to curb overspending and bring in more cash.